DataDog/integrations-core/terraform/README.md

 ### Configuration

 1. [Install Terraform][2]
-2. Create a directory to contain the Terraform configuration files, for example: `terraform_config`
+2. Create a directory to contain the Terraform configuration files, for example: `terraform_config/`
-3. Create a `main.tf` file in `terraform_config` with the following content:
+3. Create a `main.tf` file in the `terraform_config/` directory with the following content:
     ```
     terraform {
       required_providers {